velog-io/velog/infrastructure/README.md

 ## 2. Selecting a Stack

-To select a specific stack, choose from `stage`, or `production` as needed:
+To select a specific stack, choose from `velog/stage`, or `velog/production` as needed:

 ```bash
 pulumi stack select [stage|production]